aadm/aadm.github.io/content/2016-03-01-the-molitor-collaboration.md

 After a month of shooting (which reduced to a few hours in total grabbing my camera on my way to work or to the shops) I sat down and tried to make these juxtaposition.

 I could not find lines or shapes or make satisfying landscapes so the end results morphed in something else, more freeform and experimental.
 I think the following may work better if printed small and physically arranged on a cardboard, but for now they just live here on this blog.
+If you are using a small screen try zooming out a little to get more than one photo at once on the screen.

-#### composizione #1 (scivolo)
+### sequenza #1

 <figure>
 <a href="https://www.flickr.com/photos/aadm/25126345370/" title="2016-02-2020160220_OMD3124"><img src="https://farm2.staticflickr.com/1676/25126345370_e397bbf01e_h.jpg" width="800" height="533"></a>